wonder-mice/zf_queue/README.md

 macros.
 Linux implementation less reach and has GPL license, but uses functions (more type safety, better error messages) and has interesting design.
 This library tries to take the best from both and mix it under BSD-style license.
-It addition to C implementation, it also provides binary compatible C++ interface.
+In addition to C implementation, it also provides binary compatible C++ interface.

 [sys/queue.h]: https://svnweb.freebsd.org/base/head/sys/sys/queue.h
 [linux/list.h]: https://github.com/torvalds/linux/blob/master/include/linux/list.h